 Total species richness (chi square test, p < 0.001) and abundance (chi square test, p = 0.019) of Aculeata significantly increased with successional changes.
 In contrast, overall diversity did not change (Table A3).
 This pattern was primarily due to a significant increase in abundance and species richness in parasites and herbivores at the middle stage of succession (Table 1, Fig. 3).
 In the case of predators, we did not detect any changes in overall values of community indices.
-Species richness, abundance, and diversity were usually the highest for herbivores and the lowest for kleptoparasites.
+Species richness, abundance, and diversity were generally highest for herbivores and lowest for kleptoparasites.
 At the middle stage of succession, the indicators for kleptoparasites and predators were similar, and at the late stage, the diversity of predators was similar to that of herbivores.